Making Prompts First-Class Citizens for Adaptive LLM Pipelines: Abstract

 \section{Abstract}

-Modern LLM pipelines increasingly resemble data-centric systems: they retrieve external context, compose intermediate outputs, validate results, and adapt based on runtime feedback.
-Yet, the central element guiding this process---the prompt---remains a brittle, opaque string, disconnected from the surrounding dataflow.
-This disconnect limits reuse, optimization, and runtime control.
+Modern LLM pipelines increasingly resemble complex data-centric applications: they retrieve data, correct errors, call external tools, and coordinate interactions between agents.
+Yet, the central element controlling this entire process---the prompt---remains a brittle, opaque string that is entirely disconnected from the surrounding program logic.
+This disconnect fundamentally limits opportunities for reuse, optimization, and runtime adaptivity.

-In this paper, we describe our vision and an initial design for \textbf{\system}, a language and runtime that fills this prompt management gap by making prompts structured, adaptive, and first-class components of the execution model. \system\ enables (1) \textbf{runtime prompt refinement}---modifying prompts dynamically in response to execution-time signals such as confidence, latency, or missing context; and (2) \textbf{structured prompt management}---organizing prompt fragments into versioned views with support for introspection and logging.

-\system\ defines a prompt algebra that governs how prompts are constructed and adapted within a pipeline.
-It supports multiple refinement modes (manual, assisted, and automatic), giving developers a balance between control and automation.
-By treating prompt logic as structured data, \system\ enables optimizations such as operator fusion, prefix caching, and view reuse.
-Preliminary experiments quantify the behavior of different refinement modes compared to static prompts and agentic retries, as well as the impact of prompt-level optimizations such as operator fusion.